 Train + Local Tour (Best Value)#

-Take the train to Kalambaka, then join a local tour of the monasteries.
+This is my favorite option for people who like a bit of independence.
+Take the train to Kalambaka, then join a local tour when you get there.

 How It Works#

-- Morning train from Athens to Kalambaka (4 hours)
+- Morning train from Athens to Kalambaka (about 4 hours)

-- Join a half-day local tour of monasteries (3-4 hours)
+- Join a half-day local tour of the monasteries (3-4 hours)

 - Evening train back to Athens